stacks-network/stacks-core/DEVINFO.md

 Reviewers must, above all else, **ensure that submitters follow the PR checklist** below.

+**As a reviewer, if you do not understand the PR's code or the potential consequences of the code, it is the submitter's responsibility to simplify the code, provide better documentation, or withdraw the PR.**

 ## Submitter Expectations

 Everyone is busy all the time with a host of different tasks.
 Consequently, a PR's size and scope should be constrained so that **a review can be written for it no more than 2 hours.**  This time block starts when the reviewer opens the patch, and ends when the reviewer hits the "submit review" button.
 If it takes more than 2 hours, then the PR should be broken into multiple PRs unless the reviewers agree to spend more time on it.
 A PR can be rejected if the reviewers believe they will need longer than this.

 The size and scale of a PR depend on the reviewers' abilities to process the change.
 Different reviewers and submitters have different levels of familiarity with the codebase.
 Moreover, everyone has a different schedule -- sometimes, some people are more busy than others.

-A successful PR submitter **takes the reviewers' familiarity and availability into account** when crafting the PR, even going to far as to ask in advance if a particular person could be available for review.
+A successful PR submitter **takes the reviewers' familiarity and availability into account** when crafting the PR, even going so far as to ask in advance if a particular person could be available for review.

+Providing detailed answers to reviewer questions is often necessary as a submitter.
+In order to make this information accessible even after a PR has merged, submitters should strive to incorporate any clarifications into code comments.

 ## Submission Checklist